hassaan4584/WordGame/README.md

 # App Architecture
 It uses simple _MVVM_ pattern with dependency initializer based dependency injection.
 There is only one Screen in the app.
-The app has test cases written for WordAttemptsViewController and WordAttemptsViewModel
+The app has test cases written for WordAttemptsViewController and WordAttemptsViewModel.
+A few very simple UITests are also added.

 # Enhancements
 * We can use translations for a different language.
 This is already done from coding point, we just need to provide a separate json file.